Learning Reserve Prices in Second-Price Auctions: Introduction

 However, we prefer the ``shrink-then-optimize'' framework of \cite{GHZ19} for two reasons.
-First, $\eps$-net type algorithms choose distinct hypothesis sets $\mathcal{H}$ for different value distribution families, i.e.\ the distributional assumption somehow is part of the ``input''.
+First, $\eps$-net type algorithms choose distinct hypothesis sets $\mathcal{H}$ for different value distribution families, i.e., the distributional assumption somehow is part of the ``input''.
 By contrast, the new framework gives a {\em unified} and robust learning algorithm.
-Particularly, the distributional assumption is just to derive meaningful sample complexity, but is irrelevant to the algorithm itself.
-Second, our paper illustrates that the new framework works not only for the input value distributions as in \citep{GHZ19} but also for some ``sketched'' distributions, namely order statistics for our purpose.
+In particular, different distributional assumptions induce different sample complexities but do not affect the algorithm implementation.
+Second, our paper demonstrates that the new framework works not only for the input value distributions as in \cite{GHZ19} but also for some ``sketched'' distributions, i.e., order statistics, for our purpose.
 It would be interesting to see further extensions of this framework.